raphaelmansuy/tutorials/36_prompt_engineering_for_everiday_life_to_business.md

 **What You'll Master:**
 - PRECISE Framework for structured prompting
-- 8 core techniques with 60+ practical examples
+- 9 core techniques with 70+ practical examples
+- Mental Models for discipline-specific excellence
 - Advanced Meta Prompting for AI-powered prompt generation
 - Industry-specific applications and templates
 - Troubleshooting and optimization strategies